 Currently the reception class is part of Robins class, which is also made up of years 1 and 2.
-The class is taught by Mrs Hussain and her full-time teaching assistant, Mrs Davey.
+The class is taught by Mrs Bird and Mrs West and their full-time teaching assistant, Miss Sanders.

 Reception children work alongside the older children when the activities suit their needs but often work separately in the Rainbow Room where learning is planned to meet their specific needs.
 The children also have access to their own outdoor space and make good use of this in all weathers.

 We follow the Early Years Foundation Curriculum that outlines seven areas of learning as follows:

 Personal, social and emotional learning

 Managing feelings and behaviour